 1.5-2 Units.
-1 lecture and 1.5 lab hrs/wk.
+1 lecture and 1.5 lab hrs/wk for 1.5 units.
 Repeat: 3.
 No prerequisite.

 This course, for intermediate/advanced soccer players looking to further their knowledge of the sport, emphasizes the history and evolution of the game of soccer, defensive and offensive tactics, training methods, current trends, and the rules of the game.
 Includes soccer-themed training in strength, speed, and agility.
 (CSU/UC) AA/AS Area H